BenCaiello/PalmettoBUG/docs/source/SpatialAnalysis.rst

 classifier & predict classification maps is not covered here!** See the documentation for pixel classifiers to learn about those steps.

-The distance calculation is performed using a Euclidean Distance Transform (EDT) on the pixel classes of interest, which is why this module is frequently referred to with the label EDT.
+Then, a distance calculation can be performed using a Euclidean Distance Transform (EDT) on the pixel classes of interest, which is why this module is frequently referred to with the label EDT.